Sunpat (film)

-Sunpat is a Garhwali film created in Garhwali, a language from Uttarakhand.
-The film is directed by Rahul Rawat.
-The film is also the first film from Uttarakhand to be screened at the International Film Festival of India.
-It was selected under the panorama section for the 52nd International Film Festival of India held at Goa.
+Sunpat is an Indian film in Garhwali, a language from Uttarakhand.

+The film, directed by Rahul Rawat, is the first film from Uttarakhand to be screened at the International Film Festival of India.
+It was selected under the panorama section for the 52nd International Film Festival of India held at Goa, where it had its world premiere on 20 November 2021.